 - An autodialed or prerecorded voice message or text message sent to your mobile phone if you didn't consent to the message previously (or it doesn't involve an emergency).

 - Any autodialed text message on your wireless device, or an unwanted commercial message to a non-wireless device from a telecommunications company or advertising a telecommunications company's products or services, if sent without your prior consent.

 Federal Trade Commission rules restrict sending unwanted commercial email messages to computers.
 To find out more or report any spam you believe is fraudulent or deceptive, visit www.ftc.gov/spam.

 Unsolicited advertisements sent to your fax machine are sometimes called "junk faxes."
 In most cases, FCC rules under the Telephone Consumer Protection Act and Junk Fax Prevention Act prohibit sending junk faxes.

-Businesses are not allowed to send junk faxes to you unless you gave them permission or you have an established business relationship with them and voluntarily provided them with your fax number.
+Businesses are not allowed to send a fax advertisement to you unless you gave them permission or you have an established business relationship with them and voluntarily provided them with your fax number.
 A fax advertisement may be sent to a customer with an established business relationship if the sender also:

 - Obtains the fax number directly from the recipient as part of an application, contact information form or membership renewal form, for example.

 - Obtains the fax number from the recipient's directory, advertisement or Web site, unless the recipient has noted on such materials that it does not accept unsolicited fax advertisements.